Abled-Taha/iron_book/README.md

 ### Philosophy

 Every fucking thing needs to be reproducible on any machine.
-No more than 3 steps to start working on the project, among which, 2 steps are only the pre-requisites.
+No more than 3 steps to start working on the project, among which, 2 of them are only the pre-requisites.

 ### Project Structure